tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 pi@raspberrypi:~ $
 ```

-Cool, we can see 1 task is running for the service `web` named `web.1`.
-If you want to increase the number of instance/ task for the service use bellow command:
+Cool, we can see one task is running for the service `web` named `web.1`.

+## Scale the service on Swarm

+To increase the number of instance/ task for the service use bellow command:

 ```ruby
 pi@raspberrypi:~ $ docker service update --replicas 3 web